Tag Archives: water beads

 Water Beads vs. Boba (Edible Tapioca Balls)

-Water beads are FABULOUS to play with (see my last post) but bad to ingest (non-toxic, but not healthy…. again, see last post).
-So, if you’ve got a little one who ALWAYS puts everything in their mouth and swallows it, they’re not a good option.
+Water beads are FABULOUS to play with (see my last post) but bad to ingest (non-toxic, but not healthy, even potentially deadly…. again, see my last post).
+So, if you’ve got a little one who ALWAYS puts everything in their mouth and swallows it, they’re not a safe option.

 I’d seen a recommendation to use boba – tapioca pearls like are used in bubble tea.
 I decided to do a side-by-side comparison.